greim/hoxy/README.md

 ## Installation

 Hoxy is availabe via npm.
-In install it, type:
+Install it with npm's global option to make it available in your $PATH:

     npm install -g hoxy